jsoref/thorium/api/docs/src/users/uploading_files.md

 The "Carved Unknown" Origin specifies that a file was "carved out" of an unknown or unspecified file type.

-This origin has no other subfields except for the ones from it's parent "Carved" origin.
+This origin has no other subfields except for the ones from its parent "Carved" origin.

 ## Web UI
 ---